 [15 min]

-Sharing and collecting real-life examples from different contexts
+Please collect and share real-life examples from different contexts:

 Collective writing exercise